 - Treatment that may include prescription medication

-- Mental health condition, coping strategies and medication management training
+- Mental health condition, coping strategies

 - Supportive counselling

 - Response to a report of adult abuse and/or neglect

 - Linking individuals and their families to community services/resources, such as home and community care supports